ExerciseCompanion/evaluation/README.md

 ### Recuritment
 - Users were recruited based on whoever wanted to take part.
 ### Participants
-#### A
+- A
+  - Has Real Pet:
+  - Exercises Regularly:
+  - Plays Games:
+  - Place Where Usability Test was Taken:
+- B
+  - Has Real Pet:
+  - Exercises Regularly:
+  - Plays Games:
+  - Place Where Usability Test was Taken:
+- C
+  - Has Real Pet:
+  - Exercises Regularly:
+  - Plays Games:
+  - Place Where Usability Test was Taken:
+- D
+  - Has Real Pet:
+  - Exercises Regularly:
+  - Plays Games:
+  - Place Where Usability Test was Taken:
+- E
   - Has Real Pet:
   - Exercises Regularly:
   - Plays Games:
   - Place Where Usability Test was Taken:

 ### Script